Landmark High School

 Safety precautions taken by our school

-Changes in class sizes: We've reduced the average class size from 31 to 18 for in-person instruction.
+Changes in class sizes: We've reduced the average class size to allow for 3 ft distancing.

 If Someone in the School Community Feels Sick